Ayush-Rawat-1/Settings/README.md

 ## 🤔 Summary
 This app demonstrates a clean, scalable way of handling dynamic form inputs and syncing global state with local logic in a React application.
 The debounce pattern avoids spammy API calls and mimics intelligent auto-saving behavior.

+While no actual API request is triggered at this stage, the API logic is in place and simply commented out.
+Console output is used to simulate the call for demonstration purposes.

 The chosen approach prioritizes simplicity, scalability, and a seamless developer experience.